munificent/craftinginterpreters/book/parsing-expressions.md

 ^code comparison

-The grammar rule is virtually identical and so is the code.
-The only <span name="handle">differences</span> are the token types for the operators we match, and the method we call for the operands, now `term()`.
+The grammar rule is virtually identical to `equality` and so is the corresponding code.
+The only <span name="handle">differences</span> are the token types for the operators we match, and the method we call for the operands, now `term()` instead of `comparison()`.
 The remaining two binary operator rules follow the same pattern:

 <aside name="handle">